Inspire, then Educate

 The simplest way to train for taharah is by simply participating in the ritual under the guidance of a rosh/roshah.
 One can, in advance, read the taharah manual, discuss it with an experienced taharah leader, and then do the “on the job” training.
 However, there are more comprehensive ways to do this in classroom settings, workshops, and conferences.

 Certainly, the traditional method of conveying taharah knowledge was OJT, “on the job” training.
 Apprentices were brought into the taharah room, given oral instructions, and learned by watching and doing.

 Today, we have printed manuals, which give step-by-step procedures, along with the liturgy.
 Some include commentary and other additions, such as videos, DVDs, and web sites.
 Yet as new Chevrah Kadisha groups are formed, we retain much of the tradition of incorporating “on the job” taharah as a key part of our education and training.

 Resources for conveying the oral tradition of the Chevrah Kadisha include not only congregants and clergy with taharah experience, but also congregants whose parents or grandparents were members of a Chevrah Kadisha.
 In these instances, members can share the stories that were passed down to them, and may even invite relatives to share their knowledge and skills with the community.

 Kavod v’Nichum, and its educational and leadership training arm, the Gamliel Institute, can be valuable resources by providing local trainings and semester-long courses.
 Kavod has specific training materials to help chevrot in training members in the art of the performance of taharah.
-One example of such materials is this PowerPoint presentation, prepared specifically for training teams in the art of performing taharah.
+For example, click to download this PowerPoint presentation, prepared specifically for training teams in the art of performing taharah.
 Feel free to contact us for information regarding local trainings, mentoring or materials to help with taharah training.

 Establishing Activation Mechanisms for Taharah and Shmirah